A radius 1 irreducibility criterion for lattices in products of trees: Preliminaries

 \begin{proof} For the first part, notice that since $K_i$ acts freely on $T_i$, the quotient graph $X_i = K_i \backslash T_i$ is well defined.
-Assertions (i)--(iv) now follow from the basic covering theory of graphs, together with Lemma~\ref{lem:Kernel}.
+Recall that, by definition, the vertex set of $X_i$ consists of the $K_i$-orbits in $VT_i$, and the oriented edges of $X_i$ are defined as the $K_i$-orbits of oriented edges in $T_i$, so that the projection map $VT_i \to VX_i$ is a morphism of graphs.
+Since $K_i$ acts freely, the quotient map $T_i \to X_i$ can also be viewed as a covering map in the classical sense from topology.
+Assertions (i)--(iv) now follow from the basic covering theory of graphs (for which we refer to \cite{Bass} and \cite{Serre}), together with Lemma~\ref{lem:Kernel}.

 The converse is also a standard application of the covering theory of graphs. \end{proof}

 Given Proposition~\ref{prop:Infinite-Finite}, the following result is an easy consequence of known results on $s$-arc transitive Cayley graphs due to Li--Lu \cite{LiLu}, Xu--Fang--Wang--Xu \cite{XFWX} and M.~Conder~\cite{Conder}.
 We denote by $T_n$ the regular tree of degree $n$.